Go

 and a steering wheel protruding from the dashboard.
 In addition to these simple controls, there was a special

-built for only a driver and one passenger in the front seat and two passengers
+only a driver and one passenger in the front seat and two passengers in the

-in the back, although two additional passengers could be crammed into the
+back, although two additional passengers could be crammed into the compartment

-environmental containers in each crawler, which, when the air-conditioning systems
+in each crawler, which, when the air-conditioning systems were activated,

-were activated, pumped in Irignian air for their occupants so the specimens
+pumped in Irignian air for their occupants so the specimens could be

 A